Nationalism, Its Characteristics, History, and Examples

 World War II convinced the Allied nations to endorse global cooperation.
 The World Bank, the United Nations, and the World Trade Organization were just three of many global groups.
 In the 1990s, Europe's nations formed the European Union.

 In the 21st century, nationalism returned after the Great Recession.
 In 2014, India elected Hindu nationalist Nahrendra Modi.
 In 2015, Vladimir Putin rallied Russians to invade Ukraine to "save" ethnic Russians.
 In 2016, the United Kingdom voted to Brexit, the British exit from the EU.

 In 2016, the United States elected populist Donald Trump to the presidency.
-Trump's policies follow a type of "half-baked, spurious nationalism," according the Senator John McCain, R-AZ.
-Trump and his adviser Steve Bannon advocate economic nationalism.
+Trump's policies follow a type of "half-baked, spurious nationalism," according to Senator John McCain, R-AZ.
+Trump and his former adviser Steve Bannon advocate economic nationalism.

 Economic nationalism is a form of nationalism that specifically prioritizes domestic businesses.
 It seeks to defend them against multinational corporations that benefit from globalism.
 It advocates protectionism and other trade policies that protect domestic industries.
-President Trump espoused economic nationalism when he promised to build a wall on the border with Mexico.
+President Trump espoused economic nationalism when he announced tariffs on steel and Chinese imports.

 Economic nationalism also prefers bilateral trade agreements between two countries.
 It says that multilateral agreements benefit corporations at the expense of individual nations.
 It even would adopt unilateral agreements where the stronger nation forces a weaker nation to adopt trade policies that favor the stronger nation.

 The policies were proven to fail during the Great Depression.
 After the stock market crash of 1929, countries began adopting protectionist measures in a desperate attempt to save jobs.
 Instead, it sent world down plummeting down 65 percent.
 As a result, it prolonged the depression.